cusbg/MolArt/README.md

 ## How to use PROTESTANT

-The detail description of using PROTESTANT in your project can be found in [developer documentation](tree/master/documentation).
+The detail description of how to incorporate PROTESTANT into your project can be found in the [developer documentation](tree/master/documentation).

 The general process consists of the following steps